 It feels luxurious, and the use of “customized” makes it feel like you’re getting a luxury service from a personal chef, even though they’re still mass-produced in a facility somewhere.
 The “Sign Up Now” call to action is a bright pastel green that stands out immediately on the page, which again, is a huge bonus.

-Mint knows that many individuals might be skeptical about their service, whether about security or how long it would take or whether it would actually be useful.
-Their call to action is about overcoming objections.
+Mint knows that many individuals might be skeptical about their service, so theirs is one of the call to action examples that is all about overcoming objections.